Log In

 BIBLIOGRAPHY

 Albert, Mathias and Brock, Lothar.
-The Complexities of Global Change: Conceptualizing the Regulation of "Global Structures." Internet: Link, accessed 15 April 2006.
+The Complexities of Global Change: Conceptualizing the Regulation of "Global Structures."
+Internet:

 Doyle, Michael W. and Ikenberry, G. John.
 New Thinking in International Relations Theory.
 Boulder, CO: Westview Press, 1997.

-Gilpin, Robert G. "The Richness of the Tradition of Political Realism." Neorealism and Its Critics, Robert O. Keohane, ed.
+Gilpin, Robert G. "The Richness of the Tradition of Political Realism."
+Neorealism and Its Critics, Robert O. Keohane, ed.
 New York: Columbia University Press, 1986.

 Jones, Steven.
 Revolution and War by Stephen M. Walt Book Review, H-Teachpol.
-Internet: Link, accessed 15 April 2006.
+Internet:

 Kaufman, David J., Parker, Jay M., Howell, Patrick V., and Doty, Grant R. Understanding International Relations: The Value of Alternative Lenses.
 Boston: McGraw-Hill, 2004.